joycesim/joycesim.github.io/news/index.md

 # {{page.title}}

 ### 2022
 June: Please welcome Vigil Smith to the lab officially!
 Vigil will be working on understanding how regularization of bulk viscosity affect melt transport beneath mid-ocean ridges.
+Dr Joyce Sim will be at (CIDER2022: Earth’s evolution as an inhabited world)[https://www.deep-earth.org/summer22] in Berkeley for a few weeks through July.

 May: Please welcome newly minted Dr Mitchell McMillan joining us from University of Toronto as a postdoctoral scholar here at SimLab!
 He will be working on Subduction zone eclogization!